 A few weeks ago, Wemos launched its Lolin32 Lite based Espressif ESP32 module.
 The ESP32 used is the REV1 which corrects some bugs.
 It is a very compact development board (50*25.5*6.5 mm) compatible with the 2.54mm pitch of the breadboards.
-It is as narrow as the Wemos d1 mini (based on ESP8266) which allows to have a row of pins on each side of the card for wiring.
+It is as narrow as the Wemos d1 mini (based on ESP8266) which allows to have a row of pins on each side of the board for wiring.
 The LoLi32 Lite is equipped with a standard LiPo battery connector standard PH-2 2.0mm.
 By default, the firmware MicroPython is pre-installed.
 This is an opportunity to discover this firmware.
 To learn more about the MicroPython firmware project, visit the official page here.
 The Wemos LoLin32 Lite is only sold by Wemos at its official AliExpress store.
 It costs $4.90 € (+ shipping costs).

 Unpacking the Wemos LoLin32 Lite ESP32

 I took advantage of the 11.11 sales to order a LoLin32 on AliExpress.
 Wemos practices very good prices on these development boards.
 There was no discount (not for Black Friday for that matter).
 The LoLin32 Lite is shipped in a simple bubble envelope.
 She arrived in 12 days, which is very correct as the end of year holidays approach.
 Wemos has a very well organized shipping service.
-The card arrives packed in an anti-static bag with a label in the name of the buyer.
+The board arrives packed in an anti-static bag with a label in the name of the buyer.
 Unlike the Wemos d1 mini, the LoLin32 Lite comes with only one type of male connector (13 pins).
-As the map is narrow, we have a row of pins on each side on a breadboard.
+As the board is narrow, we have a row of pins on each side on a breadboard.
 It is quite easy to find connectors with a male and female side on AliExpress or Banggood if needed.

 LiPo battery with PH-2 2.0mm 2-pin connector, classic for drones and RC